The Comfort Room

 A pet's social networks may be small, sometimes just a single person.
 But often that bond is deeper than with friends, coworkers, neighbors.
 Sometimes animals are the only ones who listen to the lonely.
 Yes, the death I'm familiar with is in animal form, but the grief is very human.

-Juggling cases all day, I can't say exactly how long they waited before I received their lab findings, nearly simultaneously.
+It was busy that day, I can't say exactly how long they waited before I received their lab findings, nearly simultaneously.
 Equally grim, but not equivalent results.
 There are only so many vital organs.
 Medicine is very complicated or very simple.

 After a few years of experience, a subconscious algorithm takes over and starts to make predictions.
 I already knew what each couple's decision would be.
 I knew the road I was about to take them down.
 There's a process, a modern ritual we pretend is scientific, but only requires intuition and empathy.